johannschopplich/nitro-test-utils/README.md

 }>
 ```

+> [!TIP]
+> Fetch options will be merged with the default options.

 ## Roadmap

 As of right now, the following features are planned:

-- [ ] Rebuild server when dependencies like routes change
+- [ ] Rebuild server and rerun test when dependencies like routes change
 - [ ] Better environment setup, maybe just like Nuxt test utils with `environment` Vitest option?
 - [ ] Support `.env.test` files